Paviljoen De Witte

 Availability

-The venue is available for weddings 7 days a week from September to May.
-In June, July, and August, the Pavilion can be rented out on weekends.
+The venue is available for a wedding 7 days a week from September to May.
+In the months of June, July, and August, the Pavilion can be rented out on weekends.

 Additional facilities

 Of course, all audiovisual equipment is available upon request.
-We are also happy to assist you in arranging any suitable entertainment or gladly advise you on decorations, transport, and hotel accommodations.
+We are also happy to assist you in arranging suitable entertainment or we will gladly advise you on decorations, transportation, and hotel accommodations.

 Accessibility